rdsea/bigdataincidentanalytics/REASONING.md

 Before going into the details about Signals, CompositeSignals and Incidents, the following describes the main steps/decisions the reasoner executes upon consuming a valid Signal instance:

 1. Match the Signal with the Knowledge Graph
-   * if the Signal is not in the database yet, store it and associate it with the correct component
+   * if the Signal is not in the database yet, store it and associate it with the correct pipeline component
-2. Record the occurrence of this Signal in Cassandra
+2. Record the occurrence of the Signal in Cassandra
 3. Check if Signal is really activated - please refer to [Recurring Signals](#recurring-signals) for more.
 4. Collect all the CompositeSignals that this Signal is part of
 5. Determine the CompositeSignals that have been activated by this Signal